 Eventually, his readings turned into a regular competition on Sunday nights called the Uptown Poetry Slam.
 In addition to picking audience members to judge the competition, Smith also offered cash prizes for the winners.
 The Uptown Poetry Slam still takes place every Sunday night.

 Although the rules of poetry slams can vary from location to location, the basic rules are similar across competitions: poets have three minutes to perform an original poem they have written.

 They may not use props, costumes or musical instruments.
 Five judges give scores from 0-10.
 The high and the low scores are thrown out, and the middle three scores are added together to give poets a possible score range of 0-30.

 At a poetry slam, the audience is encouraged to participate by reacting to all aspects of the show.
 This might include cheering for their favorite poets, booing judges who give low scores and laughing along with the host’s jokes.

 Depending upon what type of poetry slam you attend, you never know what type of poetry you’ll hear.
-A typical poetry slam might include all sorts of different types of poetry, including love poems, critical social commentary, hilarious comic poems and moving personal confessions.
+A typical poetry slam might include all sorts of different types of poetry, including love poems, critical commentary, hilarious comic poems and moving personal confessions.